The unspoilt and spectacular countryside around Peebles is An ideal location for cycling, fishing, walking, sightseeing or just relaxing.

 Discover the colourful heritage and ancestry of the Scottish Borders.

-Slightly further away there are many others, including Dryburgh Abbey by Galashiels, Jedburgh Abbey, Floors Castle at Kelso, Thirlestane Castle at Lauder and Mellerstain House at Gordon.
+Slightly further away there are many others, including Dryburgh Abbey by Galashiels, Jedburgh Abbey, Floors Castle at Kelso, Thirlstane Castle at Lauder and Mellerstain House at Gordon.

 Visit one of Scotlands two Lowland Distilleries at Glenkinchie, south east of Edinburgh, near Pencaitland.
 Glenkinchie is also home to an Exhibition of Scotch Whisky.